Banana soil health

 The implemented initiative

 The main objective of the project was to improve the productivity of banana plantations in Latin America and the Caribbean, through sustainable technological innovations that allow increasing the quality and health of the soil.
-Among its specific objectives were: to design and validate a diagnostic guide for the quality and health of soils for banana plantations, to provide and establish comprehensive technological alternatives that improve the quality of soils for the recovery and maintenance of productivity of deteriorated banana plantations and to develop research complementary to help the establishment and dissemination of integrated and validated technological alternatives on producer farms.
+Among its specific objectives were: to design and validate a diagnostic guide for the quality and health of soils for banana plantations, to provide and establish comprehensive technological alternatives that improve the quality of soils for the recovery and maintenance of productivity of deteriorated banana plantations and to develop complementary research to help the establishment and dissemination of integrated and validated technological alternatives on producer farms.

 The technological solution

-The project was carried out in two phases, the first one that consisted of the diagnosis of 39 banana farms in the region, which generated more than 25 thousand quantitative and qualitative data from the analyzed farms.
+The project was carried out in two phases, the first consisted of the diagnosis of 39 banana farms in the region, which generated more than 25 thousand quantitative and qualitative data from the analyzed farms.
 It is important to highlight that with this information, a mathematical analysis was carried out for the first time that could combine physical, chemical and microbiological factors to determine the quality of the soils of the farms in question.
-The second phase of the project consisted in the implementation of the farm management alternatives aimed at solving the problems found in the diagnosis.
+The second phase of the project consisted of the implementation of the farm management alternatives aimed at solving the problems found in the diagnosis.

 The project has had a special impact due to the determination of soil quality and health indicators for organic and conventional farms in the participating countries.